pvcraven/arcade_book/source/chapters/08_functions/functions.rst

         main()

 If this is too confusing, just call the ``main()`` method instead.
-Eventually we'll learn about imports and if statements and it will make more sense.
+Eventually we'll learn about imports and ``if`` statements.
+Then it will make more sense.

 Take in Data with Parameters
 ----------------------------